For the purpose of the guidance below, serious incidents are identified as 'notifiable incidents'.

 Reporting notifiable incidents

-All notifiable incidents need to be reported to the Regulator in three business days.
+All notifiable incidents must be reported to the Regulator.

 Service providers do this by completing a full incident report.
 There are different ways to complete the incident report.